 - you have taken steps towards addressing any underlying issues, which can be done through attending counselling, attending a course (eg anger management, drug and alcohol etc) and/or seeing a psychologist / psychiatrist and having your lawyer obtain a report.

-An early plea of ‘guilty’ is also relevant as it shows that you quickly accepted responsibililty and are remorseful.
+An early plea of ‘guilty’ is also relevant as it shows that you quickly accepted responsibility and are remorseful.